unframed/JSONModel.php/README.md

 ===
 A simple protocol to map between JSON and SQL, a practical PHP implementation.

-The `JSONModel` class implements the Data Mapper pattern to map between SQL relations and `JSONMessage` instances, using an `SQLAbstract` class implementation.
+The `JSONModel` class implements the Data Mapper pattern to map between SQL relations and `JSONMessage` instances using an `SQLAbstract` class implementation.

-Definitively not your mother's ORM.

 Acting as model controller, `JSONModel` provides methods to insert, replace, update and delete JSON messages in an SQL database.